Doctor of Philosophy candidate

 How can architects and engineers achieve the right acoustic environment for the buildings they create?
 That is the interesting topic Megan Burfoot is investigating for her Doctor of Philosophy in architectural engineering.

-“For my doctoral research, I’m focusing on acoustical engineering and how to make spaces more suitable acoustically for the building’s purpose.
+‘For my doctoral research, I’m adapting and automating acoustic technology to optimise acoustics for the building’s purpose.

 “When I decided to do my PhD, I researched a lot of different topics within the field of architectural engineering and this one stood out as an area where I can make a contribution through my research.
 I think it’s a really interesting topic.”